 Are you new here?
 The Organizing Magazines, Newspapers & Catalogs Challenge is part of the 52 Weeks To An Organized Home Challenge.
 (Click the link to learn how to join us for free for future and past challenges if you aren't already a regular reader).

-The first step in the Organizing Magazines, Newspapers and Catalogs Challenge is to declutter lots of the older issues you've got in locations all around your home.
+The first step in this challenge is to declutter lots of the older issues you've got in locations all around your home.

 You've only got so much time to read, and only so much space in your home, so you've got to let go of older periodicals to make room for the new ones.